cfoust/cy/docs/src/layouts.md

 Swapping panes causes the layout to change by changing the pane where `:attached` is `true`.
 This causes the layout to rerender, which reruns the functions we provided when we created the borders node.
 Since now the `:node` that each borders node renders has changed, the `:title` and `:border-fg` properties produce different results, all without explicitly calling {{api layout/set}} again.

+### What if a function passed to a dynamic property throws an error?

+Errors thrown by functions passed to dynamic properties do not prevent the layout from rendering.
+The layout will continue to render as if the function had returned that property's default value and an appropriate error message will be sent to the `/logs` pane.

 ## Actions

 You can access some layout functionality using [actions](/keybindings.md#actions) that are available in the command palette: